jeroenvanwissen/jeroenvanwissen.nl/src/content/post/new-year-new-website.md

 date: '2023-01-01T00:00:00.000Z'
 title: New Year, New Website
 categories:
   - Random Thoughts
+description:
-description: 'It was about time I started doing something with my personal website again.
+  'It was about time I started doing something with my personal website again.

   '
 type: blog
 draft: false
 ---

+**_This needs to be rewritten and updated_**

 Call it a new year's resolution, or whatever you want..
 It's just something that had to be done.

 ## The Year 2022